Sakura Wars’ Imperial Capital: The Tokyo That Was (and Wasn’t)

 Part of the appeal of looking into an alternate reality story like this is that it occupies physical space and real world locations are their starting points for creating fiction.

 The Grand Imperial Theater was created for the game series though it appears to have been inspired by the real Imperial Theater in Marunouchi.
 Marunouchi is the next neighborhood up and borders the Imperial Palace moat, giving an idea of its importance to the capital.
 Known as the “Teigeki,” it was built in 1911 (Meiji 44) but destroyed in the 1923 (Taisho 12) Great Kanto Earthquake.
 The overall aesthetic of the French Renaissance style theater is similar to its fictional counterpart but it used white brick, unlike the Grand Imperial which is done in akarenga (red brick) with granite bands like on Tatsuno Kingo’s Tokyo Station (1914 / Taisho 3).
-I am a big fan of Tatsuno and Tokyo Station so I consider this a great improvement over the real theater.
+I suspect its current iteration is inspired by Yokohama’s Port Opening Memorial Hall (1917 / Taisho 6), which was designed by one of Tatsuno’s students.
+I am a big fan of Tatsuno’s style, so I consider this a great improvement over the real theater.

 Imperial Theater (1911 / Meiji 44); Image from “Album of the Imperial Theatre” in National Diet Library.